kustomzone/chaincode-investigator/how_do_i_chaincode.md

 ###Invoke
 `Invoke` is called when you want to call chaincode functions to do real work.
 Invocation transactions will be captured as blocks on the chain.
-The structure of `Inovke` is simple.
+The structure of `Invoke` is simple.
-It recieves a `function` argument and based on this argument calls Go functions in the chaincode.
+It receives a `function` argument and based on this argument calls Go functions in the chaincode.

 In our `chaincode.go` file lets change the `Invoke` function so that it calls a generic write function.